TriplyDB/Documentation/docs/triply-etl/changelog/index.md

 path: "/docs/triply-etl/changelog"
 ---

-The current version of TriplyETL is **2.0.10**
+The current version of TriplyETL is **2.0.11**

 You can use this changelog to perform a safe update from an older version of TriplyETL to a newer one.
 See the documentation for [Upgrading TriplyETL repositories](/docs/triply-etl/cli#update) for the advised approach, and how the changelog factors into that.

+# Changelogs for TriplyETL 2.0.x

+## TriplyETL 2.0.11

+Release date: 2023-07-11

+The following bug has been fixed:
+- Processing an Excel sheet with [fromXml()](/docs/triply-etl/extract/formats#fromXml) would sometimes consume too much memory.

-# Changelog for TriplyETL 2.0.7 through 2.0.10
+## TriplyETL 2.0.7 through 2.0.10

 Release dates: 2023-06-17 through 2023-06-28

-Bugfixes:
+The following bugs have been fixed:
-- Installation on Windows.
+- Several installation issues on Windows have been resolved.
-- Fixed warnings for a dependency (async-saxophone for XML processing), which did not yet officially support Node.js 18.
+- The `async-saxophone` library for XML processing was adjusted to support the current LTS version of Node.js (v18).

-# Changelog for TriplyETL 2.0.6
+## TriplyETL 2.0.6

 Release date: 2023-06-07

-## [Added] Support for the PREMIS vocabulary
+### [Added] Support for the PREMIS vocabulary

 Support was added for the PREMIS 3.0.0 vocabulary.
 This vocabulary is published by the Library of Congress and can be used to publish metadata about the preservation of digital objects.
 See the [PREMIS documentation](https://id.loc.gov/ontologies/premis-3-0-0.html) for more information.